googleapis/java-spanner-jdbc/README.md

 these can also be supplied in a Properties instance that is passed to the `DriverManager#getConnection(String url, Properties properties)` method.

+See [Supported Connection Properties](documentation/connection_properties.md) for a full list of all supported connection properties.

 #### Commonly Used Properties
 - credentials (String): URL for the credentials file to use for the connection.
 If you do not specify any credentials at all, the default credentials of the environment as returned by `GoogleCredentials#getApplicationDefault()` is used.
 Example: `jdbc:cloudspanner:/projects/my-project/instances/my-instance/databases/my-db;credentials=/path/to/credentials.json`
 - autocommit (boolean): Sets the initial autocommit mode for the connection.
 Default is true.